Building a Balanced k-d Tree in O(kn log n) Time: Implementation

 The foregoing discussion reveals that the \emph{k}-d tree includes ``less than" and ``greater than" children but no ``equal" children.
 For this reason, duplicate $\left(x,y,z\right)$ tuples must be removed from the data prior to building the \emph{k}-d tree.
 After the $k$ initial merge sorts have reordered the $xyz$-, $yzx$- and $zxy$-index arrays, each index array is traversed once in order to discard all but one index from each set of contiguous indices that reference identical $\left(x,y,z\right)$ tuples.
 In order that adjacent indices reference identical $\left(x,y,z\right)$ tuples, the $k$ initial merge sorts employ $x$:$y$:$z$, $y$:$z$:$x$ and $z$:$x$:$y$ super keys instead of keys that are merely the individual $x$-, $y$- and $z$-coordinates.
 If the $k$ initial merge sorts employed keys that were only the individual $x$-, $y$- and $z$-coordinates, adjacent indices within an index array could reference non-identical $\left(x,y,z\right)$ tuples for which one or more, but not all, of the $x$-, $y$- and $z$-coordinates were identical.
 The $x$:$y$:$z$, $y$:$z$:$x$ and $z$:$x$:$y$ super keys guarantee that each group of identical $\left(x,y,z\right)$ tuples is indexed by a set of contiguous indices within each index array.
 These super keys enable the removal of duplicate $\left(x,y,z\right)$ tuples via one pass through each index array that discards adjacent indices that reference identical $\left(x,y,z\right)$ tuples.

 It is possible to optimize the use of the temporary index array such that only one temporary index array is required and such that the $xyz$-, $yzx$- and $zxy$-index arrays may be reused to avoid allocation of new index arrays at each level of recursion.
 This optimization operates as follows.
 The $xyz$-index array is copied to the temporary index array.
 Then the $yzx$-index array is partitioned in $x$ and the result is stored in the two halves of the $xyz$-index array.
 Next, the $zxy$-index array is partitioned in $x$ and the result is stored in the two halves of the $yzx$-index array.
 Finally, the temporary index array is copied to the $zxy$-index array.
 This optimization permutes the $xyz$-, $yzx$- and $zxy$-index arrays cyclically at each level of recursion, as is required to cycle the keys in the order $x,y,z,x,y,z...$ for successive levels of the \emph{k}-d tree.
 Moreover, it guarantees that the $x$:$y$:$z$, $y$:$z$:$x$ or $z$:$x$:$y$ super key that is required for partitioning at a particular level of the \emph{k}-d tree is always specified by the median element of the $xyz$-index array.
-The computational cost of this index array optimization is the copying of one additional index array at each level of recursion.
+The additional computational cost of this index array optimization is the copying of one index array at each level of recursion.
+(The Appendix describes a more sophisticated approach to permuting the index arrays.)

 Recursive partitioning occurs for $\log_2 \left(n\right)$ levels of the nascent \emph{k}-d tree.
-The computational complexity of this \emph{k}-d tree-building algorithm includes a $O\left(kn \log n\right)$ term for the $k$ initial merge sorts plus a $O\left(\left(k+1\right)n \log n\right)$ term for copying $n$ elements of $k+1$ index arrays at each of the $\log_2 \left(n\right)$ levels of recursion.
-This $O\left(kn \log n\right)$ \emph{k}-d tree-building algorithm requires storage for a tuples array of $n$ \emph{k}-dimensional tuples, plus an $n$-element temporary array, plus $k$ $n$-element index arrays.
-The tuples array is immutable.
+The computational complexity of this \emph{k}-d tree-building algorithm includes an $O\left(kn \log n\right)$ term for the $k$ initial merge sorts plus an $O\left(kn \log n\right)$ term for partitioning or copying $n$ elements of $k$ index arrays at each of the $\log_2 \left(n\right)$ levels of recursion.
+This $O\left(kn \log n\right)$ \emph{k}-d tree-building algorithm requires storage for a Tuples array of $n$ \emph{k}-dimensional tuples, plus an $n$-element temporary array, plus $k$ $n$-element index arrays.
+The Tuples array is immutable.
 The index and temporary arrays are ephemeral and are no longer required after construction of the \emph{k}-d tree.